w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

-* design user interfaces that support skipping blocks of repeated content providing at least one of the following:
+* define blocks of repeated content, such as navigation bars or header contents, and define mechanisms to skipp such blocks using at least one of the following:
   * a link at the top of each page that goes directly to the main content area
   * a link at the beginning of a block of repeated content to go to the end of the block
   * links at the top of the page that go to each area of the content
   * an expandable and collapsible menu to make it easier for users to skip the menu
-* assess the need for other navigation mechanisms, such as search functionalities, breadcrumb trails, tables of contents, and sitemaps depending on the characteristics of the user interface
+* provide other navigation mechanisms to ensure web pages or application views can be reached using several of the following methods:
-* provide search functionalities that support navigating to specific parts of the site
+  * search functionalities that support navigating to specific parts of the site
-* design user interfaces that support breadcrumb trails to provide information about the users' location in a set of web pages
+  * breadcrumb trails to provide information about the users' location in a set of web pages
-* design user interfaces that support site maps to provide an overview of the entire website
+  * site maps to provide an overview of the entire website
-* design user interfaces that support tables of contents to give an overview of the whole website or document and to allow users to go to specific parts of the content
+  * tables of contents to give an overview of the whole website or document and to allow users to go to specific parts of the content

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of mechanisms to bypass blocks of repeated content, such as a link at the top of the page and the use of expandable and collapsible components.
-Explain that people using the keyboard only find it very frustrating to navigate through sets of repeated blocks of content, such as navigation bars or header contents.
+Explain that navigating through sets of repeated blocks of content using the tab key only is time consuming.
 For examples  on how to provide a mechanism to bypass blocks of repeated content, see techniques [G1: Adding a link at the top of each page that goes directly to the main content area](https://www.w3.org/WAI/WCAG21/Techniques/general/G1.html), [G123: Adding a link at the beginning of a block of repeated content to go to the end of the block](https://www.w3.org/WAI/WCAG21/Techniques/general/G123.html), and [G124: Adding links at the top of the page to each area of the content](https://www.w3.org/WAI/WCAG21/Techniques/general/G124.html).
 * Show examples of search functionalities.
 Explain that they help users find content by supporting navigation to different parts of the site.
 Emphasize that some users prefer this way of navigating, especially when they are already familiar with the site and know what they are looking for.
 For references on how to provide a search functionality, see technique [G161: Providing a search function to help users find content](https://www.w3.org/WAI/WCAG21/Techniques/general/G161).
 * Show examples of breadcrumb trails.
 Explain that they provide information about the user's location within the context of a set of websites.
 Emphasize that they are useful especially in cases where the navigation contains a lot of nested levels.
 For reference on how to provide breadcrumb trails, see technique [G65: Providing a breadcrumb trail
 ](https://www.w3.org/WAI/WCAG21/Techniques/general/G65).